syntaxandempathy/s-and-e-hub/articles/0901-count-that-couldnt/images/README.md

 *High-quality images for marketing campaigns.*

 ## Overview
-This directory contains images used in various marketing initiatives.
-The images are optimized for different platforms and purposes.
-Currently, this repository only includes assets that were deemed too large to include in the main repository.
-These images are not directly accessible via the main application, but rather linked separately as needed.
-Additional images may be added over time.
+This directory contains images used in recent marketing campaigns.
+The images are optimized for various social media platforms and web banners.
+Currently, only a subset of images is available here.
+The images are organized by campaign but further organization may be added later.
+For access to the full image library, please contact the marketing team.

 ## Contents
-* `ai-failure-vague-prompts-banner.png` — Banner image highlighting the issue of vague prompts in AI.
+* `ai-failure-vague-prompts-banner.png` — Banner image for the "AI Failure: Vague Prompts" campaign.
-* `ai-failure-vague-prompts-social.png` — Social media graphic for the same campaign.
+* `ai-failure-vague-prompts-social.png` — Social media image for the "AI Failure: Vague Prompts" campaign.

 ## Conventions
-Images are named descriptively to indicate their usage and context.
-Larger images are stored here to keep the primary repository size manageable.
+Image filenames follow a consistent naming convention, generally including keywords related to the campaign and image usage.

 ---
 Last updated: 2025-09-13